oceanprotocol/ocean-node/docs/env.md

 #### Configuration Options

 - **socketPath**: Path to the Docker socket (e.g., docker.sock).
-- **scanImages**: If the docker images should be scan for vulnerabilities using trivy.
-If yes and critical vulnerabilities are found, then C2D job is refused
+- **scanImages**: Whether Docker images should be scanned for vulnerabilities using Trivy.
+If enabled and critical vulnerabilities are found, the C2D job is rejected.
+- **scanImageDBUpdateInterval**: How often to update the vulnerability database, in seconds.
+Default: 43200 (12 hours)
+- **enableNetwork**: Whether networking is enabled for algorithm containers.
+Default: false
 - **imageRetentionDays** - how long docker images are kept, in days.
 Default: 7
 - **imageCleanupInterval** - how often to run cleanup for docker images, in seconds.
 Min: 3600 (1hour), Default: 86400 (24 hours)
 - **paymentClaimInterval** - how often to run payment claiming, in seconds.
 Default: 3600 (1 hour)